INDIANAPOLIS 317-566-9600

 • Present accurate and relevant healthcare information, including:

-• Diagnosis;
+• Diagnosis,

-• Recommended options of treatment;
+• Recommended options for treatment,

-• Risks involved with the course of treatment; and
+• Risks involved with the course of treatment, and

 • Document the conversation with the patient’s (or surrogate’s) decision in the medical record

-What Happens With A Lack of Informed Consent?
+What Happens Without Informed Consent?

 A lack of informed consent could happen for many reasons, including: